victorluizgomes/vgomes-site/README.md

 - Add Highlights/Featured default tab of artworks which will display all my favorite curated works of art (from all categories)
 - Carrousel with latest blog posts in about page
 - Update the way I am displaying the artworks to be left to right first instead of each column (only relevant for desktop with multiple columns)
-- Add images to Blog posts
+- Add images to Blog and Projects posts
 - Make so we can upload an image through mobile.
 Options:
   - Use a cloud storage service like Google Drive or Dropbox that has mobile apps with automatic upload features.
   - Set up a webhook or GitHub Action that triggers when files are added to your cloud storage, automatically pulling them into your repo.